mike-thompson/iotf-rtd/docs/messaging/mqtt.rst

 The MQTT protocol provides three qualities of service for delivering messages between clients and servers: "at most once", "at least once" and "exactly once".
-Events and commands can be sent using any quality of service level, however you should catrefully consider whether what the right level is for your needs.
+Events and commands can be sent using any quality of service level, however you should carefully consider whether what the right level is for your needs.
 It is not a simple case that QoS2 is "better" than QoS0.